Signs and symptoms: Symptomatology

-Prior to the nineteenth century, there was little difference in the powers of observation between physician and patient.
+Before the nineteenth century, there was little difference in the powers of observation between physician and patient.
 Most medical practice was conducted as a co-operative interaction between the physician and patient; this was gradually replaced by a "monolithic consensus of opinion imposed from within the community of medical investigators".
 Whilst each noticed much the same things, the physician had a more informed interpretation of those things: "the physicians knew what the findings meant and the layman did not".